mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 having the _value itself_ hold pointers to all of its interface implementations at runtime, or some other form of runtime reflection.
 However, in Haskell, we have type erasure by default: there are no tables carried around at runtime.
-Most OOP languages also have a mechanism for type erasure to mimic the same runtime representation, and with that you also lose the ability to downcast.
+(Most OOP languages also have a mechanism for type erasure to mimic the same runtime representation, and with that you also lose the ability to downcast)

 In the end, existential subtyping requires explicit wrapping/unwrapping instead of implicit or lightweight casting possible in OOP languages optimized around this sort of behavior.
-In the end, existential-based subtyping is just less common in Haskell because parametric polymorphism offers a solution to most similar problems.
+Existential-based subtyping is just less common in Haskell because parametric polymorphism offers a solution to most similar problems.
 For more on this topic, Simon Peyton Jones has [a nice lecture][spj] on the topic.

 [spj]: https://www.youtube.com/watch?v=6COvD8oynmI